AdobeDocs/campaign-classic.en/help/web/using/adding-fields-to-a-web-form.md

 ![](assets/s_ncs_admin_survey_radio_button_sample.png)

-Radio buttons are configured in a similar way to checkboxes (see [Adding checkboxes](#adding-checkboxes)).
+Radio buttons are configured in a similar way to checkboxes (see [Add checkboxes](#adding-checkboxes)).
 However, no value is assigned if the option is not selected.
 In order for several buttons to be interdependent, i.e. selecting one automatically deselects the others, they must be stored in the same field.
 If they are not stored in the database, the same local variable must be used for temporary storage.
 See [Response storage fields](../../web/using/web-forms-answers.md#response-storage-fields).

 ### Add a list of buttons {#add-a-list-of-buttons}